Raleigh woman accused of stealing more than $135K from sick, elderly friend

 Risley, who is facing 29 charges, is out of jail on bond.

-ABC11 stopped by her home to speak, but no one answered the front door.
+ABC11 stopped by her home, but no one answered the front door.

 "I'm very surprised.
 That's a bad thing to be accused of and I would never guess that would happen," said her neighbor Deborah Brogden.
 "The way I know her is as a nice person who would not do something like that."

 "She's charged.
 It's not proven.
-I will wait until it's proven," said Brogden.
+I will wait until it's proven," Brogden said.

-Risley was arrested and arraigned this past December.
+Risley was arrested and arraigned in December.

 "While we dispute some of the allegations, she has been candid about the involvement," her attorney Jesse Scharff has said.
 "A lot of what was purchased, it would be our contention, that it was for the home, for these two ladies, and that the alleged victim consented to a lot of this stuff."

-Risley next scheduled court date is set for August.
+Risley's next scheduled court date is set for August.